department-of-veterans-affairs/va.gov-vfs-teams/Accessibility/README.md

 1. After the meeting, the VA 508 Office reviews the code and provides feedback/instructions to DSVA.

 1. The VA 508 office may request additional changes to your code.
-If this happens, DSVA will create a new Github issue for each problem found by the VA 508 Office.
+If this happens, DSVA will create a new Github issue for each Accesibility/508 problem found by the VA 508 Office.
   * The issues will be assigned to the same person as above.
-  * Each issue will describe the specific changes that must be made to make the code Accessible/508 compliant - what the problem is, where the problem occurs, how to fix it, and the issue severity.
+  * Each issue will describe the specific changes required to make the code Accessible/508 compliant - what the problem is, where the problem occurs, how to fix it, and the issue severity.

-1. Your team is expected to make all the changes as quickly as possible, for example, in the next sprint following receipt of the requested changes.
+1. **Your team is expected to make all the changes as quickly as possible, for example, in the next sprint following receipt of the requested changes.**
   * When you've completed the changes, update each Github issue with the following comment
   * ```Changes completed in this code [link to the working code on staging]```
   * **DO NOT close the issue.**